 Reviewed by Dr. Sharon Stills, NMD

 If you dread the days or even weeks before your monthly period starts because of difficult premenstrual syndrome (PMS) symptoms, here is some good news for you.
-Mother Nature offers real PMS relief in the form of vitamins, herbs and other natural compounds and supplements that bring balance back to your hormones so you can take back control of your menstrual cycle and feel like yourself – all month long.
+Mother Nature offers real PMS relief in the form of vitamins, herbs and, other natural compounds and supplements that bring balance back to your hormones so you can feel like yourself – all month long.

 Symptoms of PMS

-PMS refers to a combination of physical, emotional, and psychological symptoms that occur during the last week of the luteal phase (1 to 2 weeks before menstruation).
-Symptoms typically start in the 5 days before menstruation begins and go away within 4 days after bleeding starts.
-PMS varies in severity and duration, ranging from mild discomfort just before your period starts to debilitating symptoms that significantly disrupt your life for a week or more each month.
+PMS refers to a collection of physical, emotional and psychological symptoms that occur during the latter half of a woman’s menstrual cycle.
+Symptoms typically start in the last week before menstruation begins and go away within four days after bleeding starts.
+PMS can vary greatly in severity and duration, ranging from mild cramping and other discomforts just before your period to debilitating symptoms that significantly disrupt your life for a week or more each month.

 Symptoms of PMS include: